How to Diagnose Well Pump Problems

 Possible Cause 2 : The well pressure switch has failed.
 When the pressure in your water tank drops below a certain point, the pressure switch signals your well pump to turn on, so it can draw in more water.
 If the switch isn’t working, it can’t communicate with your pump.
 We can test the switch for you and swap it out if necessary.

 Possible Cause 3: The well pump controller has failed.
 The only way to know if your controller is the cause of your problem is to replace it—and then cross your fingers while you wait to see if the pump comes back to life.
-(Frustrating… and true.)
+(Frustrating … and true.)
 Replacing a well pump controller can be simple or a royal pain, depending on the controller’s location.
 If it’s mounted outside the pressure tank, you may be able to swap it out yourself.
 If it’s inside the pressure tank, it’s definitely not a DIY job.
+This is where qualified plumbers Mebane NC comes in.

 Possible Cause 4: There’s not enough water in the well.
 When the water table falls below the level of your well pump, it can’t draw up water.
 Reducing your water use for a few days will help replenish the well’s supply, but in extreme conditions you may need to bring in a Mebane plumber to extend your well depth.
 Also, the life expectancy of a well pump drawing from shallow water is short, because it will pick up more silt and sand and endure more wear and tear.